-The “declutter” and “tiny house” trends are a sort of consumerist purging.
-And they run the risk of becoming transformed from ways of thinking to passive services and a pret-a-ocuper products.
+The “declutter” and “tiny house” trends are a consumerist purging.
+They run the risk of becoming transformed from ways of thinking to passive services and a pret-a-ocuper products.
 It is comparatively easy to throw or give away.
-It is harder to change our relationship with stuff over the long term.
+It is harder to change our relationship with stuff.

 Our favourite fixes from a very memorable year… We can’t wait for more in 2015.
 Including a boombox, some vintage kit, self laptop-repair and screen replacements.